ramondev8/ramondev8/README.md

-## Hello!
-I am Ramon!
+## Hi there!
+I'm Ramon!
 <p> I'm in career transition.
-I study programming since 2019 focusing on front end development.
+I study programming since 2019 focusing on front end development and I have experience in computer maintenance.
 Always looking to learn!</p>

  <div>